This post may contain affiliate links. Read the full disclosure here.

 I like to buy moss poles for my plants.
-Amazon do sell them, but I find that they’re cheaper from garden centres.
+Amazon do sell them, but I find that they’re cheaper from garden centres here in the UK.
 There are also loads of DIY tutorials out there.

 Basically, any pole will do.
 All you’re doing is providing a fake tree for your plant.
 As long as it isn’t completely sheer (no chrome pipes, although you could wrap them with jute), it’ll do.

 You can use string to tie your plant to the pole, but if the plant has heavy, unwieldy leaves, string can end up decapitating your plant, or at least seriously wounding it.